Nabeglavi: Product

 The source was discovered in 1905.
 According to an old story, local inhabitants of the region noticed that buffalos were especially attracted to one of the water sources; the very same source later turned out to have special taste and curative properties.

 Fundamental exploration of the mineral water deposit was conducted during the first half of the 20th century by famous Georgian and foreign researchers.

-Initial study of the chemical composition of the water was performed in 1921 by Latvian scientist Robert Kuptsis, who spent most of his life in Georgia.
+Initial study of the chemical composition of the water was performed in 1921 by Latvian scientist Roberts Kupcis (Robert Kuptsis, 1881–1954) who spent most of his life in Georgia.
 Later hydro-geological research was led by famous Georgian and foreign scientists during the 1930s.

 Within this period, chemical properties of the water were scientifically developed and the water was stated to have bicarbonate calcium-sodium composition as well as carbon dioxide.

 Attributes

 Nabeghlavi water is formed at depth of 2000–3000 meters.
 The infiltrated waters travel through various layers of substrate and rocks, absorb specific combination of minerals and trace elements that define its unique taste and beneficial properties.
 Nabeghlavi water is naturally sparkling as it is infused with natural carbon dioxide (CO_{2}) at the aquifer; though it is fortified with additional amount of natural CO_{2} prior to bottling.